Maximo (software): History

 Maximo was originally developed by Project Software & Development Inc (PSDI) which changed its name to MRO Software in 2000.

 The product was acquired by IBM and placed in the Tivoli Portfolio.
 Previously the Tivoli portfolio contained software that was related to the Information Technology sphere; this acquisition brought management of non Information Technology assets into the portfolio.

 Upon release 7.6, the program was given options to be deployed in a multitenant architecture with options for deployment to the cloud and delivery via a SaaS model.
 The program has traditionally been based on a character-based user experience known as the classic interface.
 Later versions have also provided a graphical interface referred to as Work Centers.

 In 2020, IBM Maximo 8.0 was released.
 With it came the IBM Maximo Application Suite, integrating all licensed software and add-ons into one suite of applications.
 The suite included ViiBE integration, which was added in late 2021.

+In 2025, IBM Maximo Application Suite 9.1 was released.
+This release provided a flexible licensing model using app points that are consumed when authorized or concurrent users login to maximo and access the applications available in the suite.

+IBM TRIRIGA was replatformed and renamed IBM Maximo Real Estate and Facilities, as part of the Maximo Application Suite 9.1 release.